 Can Chickens Eat Grape Seeds?

-Technically, there is nothing harmful contained in grape seeds.
+Grape seeds do not contain any harmful substances.
 However, some have suggested that you stay away from it as it could be a choking hazard.
 To be on the safe side, try to remove them if you could.

 Can Chickens Eat Grape Stems?